 There will be yet-higher-order terms, but they will be even smaller.

 You may be wondering whether the tidal stretching lowers the density of the earth, or whether the pinch raises the density of the earth.
 The answer is neither one.
 It is easy to show that when averaged over the whole earth, the amount of stretching exactly balances the amount of pinching.
 Tides tend to re-arrange stuff, with no change in density.
-That is:
+Let’s see how this works.
+The lowest-order contribution to the gravitational field is the spatially-uniform piece:

 | (9) |

-The tide-producing piece is the next term in the Taylor series following the steady-pull term.
+The next term in the Taylor series is the tide-producing term.
 Call it h.

 | (10) |